Geometry and combinatorics via right-angled Artin groups: The extension graph and its properties

 Incidentally, the analogy between right-angled Artin groups and mapping class groups persists here as well, since the curve graph can be obtained from the mapping class group in the same way that the extension graph is obtained from $A(\gam)$.
 Specifically, let $T$ be a Dehn twist about a simple closed curve on $\Sigma$.
 Then $T$ is centralized by two maximal rank torsion-free abelian subgroups of $\Mod(\Sigma)$ which intersect in a copy of $\bZ$.
 This can be used to algebraically characterize a (nonzero power of a) Dehn twist as an element of $\Mod(\Sigma)$.
 A Dehn twist unambiguously identifies the homotopy class of a simple closed curve on $\Sigma$, and the adjacency relation in $\CC(\Sigma)$ coincides with commutation of Dehn twists in $\Mod(\Sigma)$.
 Thus, the curve graph can be recovered algebraically from $\Mod(\Sigma)$.
 It follows in particular that automorphisms of $\Mod(\Sigma)$ induce automorphisms of $\CC(\Sigma)$, a fact which can be used to prove various rigidity results (see~\cite{ivanov,BrenMar04,LeinMar06}, for instance).

-As we have seen, we can have commensurable right-angled Artin groups with non--isomorphic extension graphs.
-It is also possible to have two right-angled Artin groups whose extension graphs are isomorphic and yet the groups are not quasi--isometric to each other (see Example 5.22 in~\cite{Huang2016}).
-So, there is similarly no hope that extension graphs form a complete quasi--isometry invariant for right-angled Artin groups.
+As we have seen, we can have commensurable right-angled Artin groups with non-isomorphic extension graphs.
+It is also possible to have two right-angled Artin groups whose extension graphs are isomorphic and yet the groups are not quasi-isometric to each other (see Example 5.22 in~\cite{Huang2016}).
+So, there is similarly no hope that extension graphs form a complete quasi-isometry invariant for right-angled Artin groups.

 Recall from Subsection~\ref{ss:aut} that a full set of generators for $\Aut(A(\gam))$ is known, and from the description of these generators, it is immediate that $\Out(A(\gam))$ is finite if and only if $\Aut(A(\gam))$ admits no nontrivial partial conjugations and no dominated transvections.
 Graphs for which $\Out(A(\gam))$ is finite can thus be identified through a finitary combinatorial analysis, since it suffices to check that there are no separating stars of vertices and no pairs of vertices where one dominates the other (see~\cite{charney-farber} for a discussion of the genericity of this phenomenon).